macicchino/Election_Analysis/README.md

 4. Calculate the percentage of votes each candidate won.
 5. Determine the winner of the election based on popular vote.

+In addition to the initial requests, the election commission has also asked for the following:

+6. The voter turnout for each county.
+7. The percentage of votes from each county out of the total count.
+8. The county with the highest turnout.

 ## Election Audit Results

-The analysis of the election show that:
+###The analysis of the election show that:
 - There were 369,711 votes cast in the election.
 - The candidates were:
   - Charles Casper Stockham